qwint/pseudoregalia-archipelago/README.md

 # Version Compatibility

-Starting in version `0.10.0`, the client automatically checks the APWorld version when connecting to make sure it's compatible.
-Since `0.10.0` also introduced save management, upgrading your client might make it incompatible with existing saves.
-If you need to figure out which client version is compatible with the APWorld version in an existing save, the rest of this section should give you the info you need.
+Starting in version `0.10.0`, the mod automatically checks the APWorld version used in generation to make sure it's compatible.
+Version `0.10.0` also introduced save management, so upgrading the mod might make it incompatible with existing saves.
+If you need to figure out which mod versions are compatible with a particular APWorld version, the rest of this section should give you the info you need.

+In game, the mod version appears in the top right corner on the main menu.
+The APWorld version for an existing save file is shown on screen when the file is selected.

 Version numbers are in the format `major.minor.patch` and a bump in each number has a different meaning:

 * A major version bump (e.g. `1.3.2` to `2.0.0`) means a breaking change.
-This happens when changes are significant enough that the client is not expected to work with previous APWorld versions.
+This happens when changes are significant enough that the mod will not work with previous APWorld versions.
 In terms of compatibility, major versions must always match exactly.

-  A major version of 0 means it's a pre-release version.
+  Major version `0` indicates a prerelease version.
+For example, version `0.10.0` is prerelease but version `1.0.0` is not.

-* A minor version bump (e.g. `1.3.2` to `1.4.0`) means there is something new in the APWorld that requires an updated client.
-Normally, clients on a higher minor version are compatible with APWorlds on a lower version.
-For example, client `1.3.2` is compatible with APWorlds `1.3.2` and `1.2.3`, but it isn't compatible with APWorld `1.4.0`.
+* A minor version bump (e.g. `1.3.2` to `1.4.0`) means there is something new in the APWorld that requires an update in the mod.
+For non-prerelease versions, a mod is also compatible with an APWorld that has a lower minor version.
+For example, mod `1.3.2` is compatible with APWorlds `1.3.2` and `1.2.3`, but it isn't compatible with APWorld `1.4.0`.

-  However in pre-release, minor version bumps may also include breaking changes, so the minor version also has to match exactly.
-For example, client `0.10.2` is compatible with APWorld `0.10.0`, but client `0.11.0` is not.
+  For prerelease versions, minor version bumps may also include breaking changes, so the minor version also has to match exactly.
+For example, mod `0.10.2` is compatible with APWorld `0.10.0`, but mod `0.11.0` is not.

-* A patch version bump (e.g. `1.3.2` to `1.3.3`) means a change to either the client or the APWorld that doesn't require updating the other.
-For example, a bug fix in the client or a small logic update in the APWorld.
+* A patch version bump (e.g. `1.3.2` to `1.3.3`) means a change to either the mod or the APWorld that doesn't require updating the other.
+Examples include a bug fix in the mod or a small logic update in the APWorld.
 Patch versions don't matter for compatibility.
 All that matters is that the major and minor versions are compatible.

-  However, this means that the latest versions of the client and the APWorld might be different.
-If the client gets a patch update in release `1.3.1`, that release will still have APWorld `1.3.0` to indicate that the APWorld is exactly the same as the previous release.
-The latest client and APWorld will always be compatible with each other.
+  Note: this means that the latest versions of the mod and the APWorld might be different.
+If the mod gets a patch update in release `1.3.1` but the APWorld is unchanged, that release will still have APWorld `1.3.0` to indicate that the APWorld is exactly the same as the previous release.
+The latest mod and APWorld will always be compatible with each other.

+In summary:

-In summary, if an existing save has APWorld version `a.b.c`, a client with version `a.y.z` is compatible as long as `a > 0` and `y >= b`.
-If a save has APWorld version `0.b.c` (i.e. is pre-release), a client with version `0.b.z` is compatible.
+* If an existing save file has APWorld version `a.b.c` where `a > 0`, only mod versions `a.y.z` where `y >= b` are compatible.
+* If an existing save file has APWorld version `0.b.c` (i.e. is prerelease), only mod versions `0.b.z` are compatible.

 # Known Issues